Capital-News-Service/case-search-bot/README.md

 }
 ```

-Modify for your preferences.
+### Modify for your preferences

 To run you will need to update the config file with your slack webhook endpoints
 This is in an array if you would like to have multiple enpoints, but if it just one that is ok too, just leave it as an array with one element

-(you need to set up te slack bot and get endpoint, it is relativly simple follow instuctions here)
+(you need to set up a slack bot and get the endpoint url, it is relativly simple follow instuctions here)
 https://api.slack.com/incoming-webhooks

 Set up search add in configs for search that takes place here.